TeskaLabs/asab/docs/reference/pubsub.md

 | `Application.tick/86400!` | Every 24 hours. |

+!!! warning

+	Don't use arbitrary tick period number (ie. `.../15!`).
+It will not work.

 ### Housekeeping

 Housekeeping is intended for scheduled processes that run once a day, e.g. for cleaning server databases.